 Further Reading

-A great place to start learning more about Jebel Barkal, its place in history, and the history of excavations at the site are overview essays written by Timothy Kendall, who has worked at the site since 1986; for these see Jebel Barkal in Detail.
+A great place to start learning more about Jebel Barkal, its place in history, and the history of excavations at the site are overview essays written by Tim Kendall, who has worked at the site since 1986; for these see Jebel Barkal in Detail.
 Also useful is a bibliography containing much of the important research that has been conducted at the site since 1819.

 There are many specialized publications about the site.
 Some of George Reisner’s original publications, from his excavations of 1916-1920, are available online: